JHU-DBF/Arduino_RC_joystick/README.md

-## Connect RC controller to your computer
+## Connect RC controllers to your computer
 Requires an Arduino Mega and any RC receivers

 ### Reccomended RC simulators